plone/training/docs/voltoaddons/06-cell-renderer.md

 ```{image} _static/table-column-editing.png
 ```

-This concludes our hands on tutorial!
+This concludes our hands-on tutorial!
 You can find a copy of the final code
 here: <https://github.com/collective/volto-datatable-tutorial>

 [react-color]: https://github.com/casesandberg/react-color